Ellie Harrison (artist): National Museum of Roller Derby

 As an exploration of bureaucratic processes, over the last few years Harrison has been involved in the setting-up and running of a number of experimental and fully functional organisations and institutions, including the National Museum of Roller Derby (NMRD), which she founded at Glasgow Women's Library in 2012.

 Harrison first became involved in the sport of Women's Flat Track Roller Derby at the start of 2012, when she began training with Glasgow Roller Derby under the skater name CH£AP SKATE 79.
 This coincided with her time as artist in residence at Glasgow Women's Library as part of the 21 Revolutions project, celebrating the twentieth anniversary of the library.
 On 14 June 2012 the NMRD was launched, by establishing the library the official home of the UK's first permanent archive of materials and ephemeral relating to this all-female, full-contact sport.

-Awards and recognition
+Awards and honours

 In 2011, Harrison was shortlisted for the Converse/Dazed Emerging Artists Award with the Whitechapel Gallery, London alongside Gabriele Beveridge, Bruce Ingram, Samuel Levack & Jennifer Lewandowski and Richard Parry.
 Later that year she was featured in The Hot 100 – The List (magazine)'s "definitive list of Scottish creative talent" and on The Independent on Sunday's Pink List as "one to watch".
 In 2012, she was invited to be a member of the International Jury of the 6th Iris Prize and to co-host, with Peter Tatchell, the awards ceremony for the inaugural Lush Prize in support of alternatives to animal testing.
 In 2014, Harrison was shortlisted for the Best Artistic Response Award at the Climate Week Awards for her ongoing project Early Warning Signs.